 Across the state, a network of extension offices, business development programs, health care services, education and outreach programs, and centers for the fine and performing arts bring the resources of the university to the people of Nebraska.

-The University of Nebraska has proudly served the state since 1869.
-I invite you to learn more about the programs and services of your university and to contact me with your concerns or questions.
+The University of Nebraska has proudly served the state since 1869 and continues to bring affordable excellence to students today.
+I invite you to learn more about the programs and services of your university.

 James B. Milliken